[Skip to content]

 Or you could add the option to your config.ini or eclipse.ini file in the Eclipse installation directory.

-Settings are stored below $HOME/.jalopy by default, but I would prefer to have the settings stored at another location.
-Is is possible to change the directory?
+Settings are stored below $HOME/.jalopy by default, but I would prefer to have the settings sit in another location.
+Is it possible to change the directory?

-Yes, you can specify the location of the settings directory with the "triemax.jalopy.home" Java system property.
+Yes, you can control the location of the settings directory via the "triemax.jalopy.home" Java system property.

 Please consult the documentation of your IDE or build tool on how to specify Java system properties.
 For instance, Eclipse uses the following notation: